The asylum application process

 An asylum seeker is a person who claims to be a refugee but whose claim hasn’t been evaluated yet.

 This person would apply for asylum on the grounds that returning to his or her country of origin will lead to persecution on account of race, religion, nationality or political belief.
 Someone is an asylum seeker as long as the application is pending.
-Given that not every asylum seeker will be recognized as a refugee, it is important to note the distinction between refugee and asylum seeker.
-A vital part of being recognized as a refugee is the legal process through which the UK Government will determine whether the application is successful or not.
+Given that not every asylum seeker will be recognised as a refugee, it is important to note the distinction between refugee and asylum seeker.
+A vital part of being recognised as a refugee is the legal process through which the UK Government will determine whether the application is successful or not.
 The process can be lengthy and complicated and we aim to help our clients through this journey.

 What are the challenges to seeking asylum in the United Kingdom?

 The UK asylum seeker system is complex and one of the challenges is to provide the evidence required to be granted protection.
 Many people’s claims are rejected.
 The initial Home Office decision making is still poor and on many occasions asylum seeker cases are allowed by the courts rather than by the Government.
 The proportion of asylum appeals allowed in the year ending June 2019 was, according to the Refugee Council, 40%, and therefore it is important to get assistance from an immigration and asylum solicitor.

 At Danielle Cohen Solicitors we are particularly skilled and motivated in assisting with women’s claims.
 We provide an open and supportive environment for women to give full details of their experiences and to make a successful claim.

 - 1 Can I apply for asylum in the UK?

 - 2 What do I need to do to apply for asylum in the UK?

 - 3 How will the case will be prepared?